OCIPOC/katacoda-scenarios-20/apache-spark/apache-spark-install/steps/step2.md

 **Step 2:** Let us install Spark in Standalone mode.
-Navigate to the download URL below, select the latest stable version for Spark (i.e. Spark 3.2.0) and select the package type which is pre-built for Apache Hadoop 3.2 and later.
+Navigate to the download URL below, select the latest stable version for Spark and select the package type which is pre-built for Apache Hadoop 3.2 and later.
 After selecting click the link as shown in the screenshot below to download Spark.

 Download URL : http://spark.apache.org/downloads.html